Home

 But I remember God reached out and took my Dad's hands and led him home.
 When my hands are hurt of sore or when I stroke the face of my children and husband I think of Dad.
 I know he has been stroked and caressed and held by the hands of God.

 I love this story.
-It makes me reflect on being both a son and father myself.
+It makes me reflect on being both a son and a father.

 This elderly gentleman had more than ninety years of rich family stories to tell, pass on and bless his family with.